commschamp/comms_protocols_cpp_src/text/fields/automation.md

 Its last parameter is a functor object, which must define appropriate `operator()` member function.
 This function is invoked for every element being iterated over.
-What we need is something similar, but instead of receiving iterators, it must receive a full tuple object and the `operator()` of provided functor must be able to receive any type, i.e. be a template function.
+What we need is something similar, but instead of receiving iterators, it must receive a full tuple object, and the `operator()` of provided functor must be able to receive any type, i.e. be a template function.